Curator’s clip description

 Curator’s notes

 As with most filmed sequences at the ABC in the transition from black-and-white to colour, the opening and closing musical sequences of The Aunty Jack Show were filmed in colour although all programs were transmitted in black-and-white until the changeover date.
-Then with a fanfare at midnight on the 1 March 1975, despite Aunty Jack threatening to hold it back, colour was introduced on Australian television for the first time and audiences found themselves having to upgrade to a colour television set.
+Then with a fanfare at midnight on 1 March 1975, despite Aunty Jack threatening to hold it back, colour was introduced on Australian television for the first time and audiences found themselves having to upgrade to a colour television set.